apache/cassandra-java-driver/manual/core/native_protocol/README.md

 ### Debugging protocol negotiation

-The main steps are [logged](../logging/) at level `INFO`.
-If the driver downgrades while negotiating with the first node, you should see logs such as:
+You can observe the negotiation process in the [logs](../logging/).

+The versions tried while negotiating with the first node are logged at level `DEBUG` in the category `com.datastax.oss.driver.internal.core.channel.ChannelFactory`:

 ```
-INFO ChannelFactory - Failed to connect with protocol v4, retrying with v3
+DEBUG ChannelFactory - Failed to connect with protocol v4, retrying with v3
 ```

-If it then detects a mixed cluster with lower versions, it will log:
+If a mixed cluster renegotiation happens, it is logged at level `INFO` in the category `com.datastax.oss.driver.internal.core.session.DefaultSession`:

 ```
 INFO DefaultSession - Negotiated protocol version v4 for the initial contact point, but other nodes